Dado Joint vs Rabbet Joint — When to Use Each in Your Projects

 - Shelves — dado joints in the side panels, without question.
 Fixed shelves in a bookcase should always be dadoed.

-- Top and bottom panels — often dadoed into the sides as well, or rabbeted depending on the design.
+- Top and bottom panels — often dadoed into the sides as well, or rabbeted depending on the design — this one varies by build.

 Cabinet Carcases